 In Kibblesworth Academy we have stair lifts to ensure children with mobility problems can have easy access to all areas of the school.
 A disabled toilet is located in nursery.
 Handrails are installed on every set of steps both inside and outside the building.

 Yellow lines have been painted to assist VI children with stairs and uneven surfaces.
-A hearing aid is available for a HI child and is used in class and assemblies at all times.

 5.11 Evaluating the effectiveness of SEND provision

 We evaluate the effectiveness of provision for pupils with SEND by: